TAAG Angola Airlines

 TAAG Angola Airlines E.P.
 (TAAG Linhas Aéreas de Angola E.P.) is a state-owned airline and flag carrier of Angola.
 Based in Luanda, the airline operates domestic services within Angola, medium-haul services in Africa and long-haul services to Brazil, Cuba, and Portugal.
 The airline was originally set up by the government as DTA – Divisão dos Transportes Aéreos in 1938, rechristened TAAG Angola Airlines in 1973, and gained flag carrier status in 1975.
 It is now a member of both the International Air Transport Association and the African Airlines Association.
-The airline uses Quatro de Fevereiro Airport as their hub, but plans to move their hub progressively to Dr. Antonio Agostinho Neto International Airport until the end of the first quarter of 2025.
-The first flight connection at the new airport was launched on November 10, 2024.
+The airline uses Dr. Antonio Agostinho Neto International Airport as its hub.